 A day of culture in Santiago de Compostela

 Santiago de Compostela, whose historic centre has the UNESCO World Heritage, is the final destination on the Way of Saint James.
-A fantastic place for ending the Way, and enjoying this living city where you can discover its traditions and enjoy the delicious gastronomy of Galicia.
+A fantastic place for ending the Way, and enjoying this living city where you can discover its traditions and sample the delicious gastronomy of Galicia.

 Guided tour of the Santiago Cathedral roof

-San Martín Pinario Monastery
+Monastery of San Martín Pinario

 The Santiago Cathedral botafumeiro